Smithsonian Studies in History and Technology, Number 33

 |Dictionary - Part 1 (A-H)||Dictionary - Part 2 (I-R)||Dictionary -Part 3 (S-Z)|

 You may wish to consult Carmen Giunta's Glossary of Archaic Chemical Terms for additional information.
+A facsimile of the document has been published.

 Introduction to the Dictionary